Skip to content

 Not all digital sales room tools are equal.
 Here are the features that determine whether a DSR tool actually closes deals faster:

 The room should look like it was built specifically for the buyer.
 Buyers who receive a generic template experience it as a mass-produced document — even if the content is personalized.
-Full white-labeling (buyer logo, custom colors, custom domain) signals that the seller treated this deal as a priority.
+Full white-labeling (buyer logo, custom colors, custom domain) signals that the seller treated this deal as a priority and invested time in the presentation, which directly affects how seriously the buyer takes the proposal.

 This is the single most valuable feature of a well-built DSR.
 You need to know: